Table of Contents

 4. Cable Y Raise

-The cable Y raise is derived from the prone Y raise.
+The cable Y raise is derived from the prone Y raise with the main difference being that resistance is added with the cable variation.

-Whilst it’s a great movement to target the delts, it’s perfect for warming up and adding extra definition to your lower trap muscles.
+While it’s a great exercise to target your delts, it’s perfect for warming up and adding extra definition making it one of the best lower trap exercises for posture.

 This exercise activates a number of other muscles, including the rhomboids, rotator cuff, and serratus anterior.